 Single and living on one income?

 For the first time since the government began compiling statistics in 1976, the majority of adults in the U.S. are single.
-If you are part of this new single majority, you understand the challenges (and the joys) of living on a single income.
+If you are part of this new single majority, you understand the challenges (and the joys) of living on one income.
 And for better or worse, you realize that when it comes to saving for retirement, it’s all on you.

 Here are some ways to get off to a smart start toward building the nest egg you’ll need to enjoy retirement: